kennyworkman/portfolio-main/content/about/index.md

 However, there has never been a better time in history to try to _actually_ engineer biology.

-("Bioengineering" as a field or profession is a tragic misnomer and university graduates flaunting this title are frankly neither good engineers nor good scientists.
-They are good at memorizing words however, which might be important.)

 And while dreams of [civilization scale progress](https://en.wikipedia.org/wiki/World%27s_Columbian_Exposition) and a collective drive for understanding have largely died with my generation,